-George had said that whenever a ferry is due in port the bus would be there to take people to the Chora so we decided that we would be at the port just before 8am.
+George had told us that whenever a ferry is due into the port, the bus would be there to take people to the Chora.
+Looking at the ferry timetable and checking the schedules we could see that the Aqua Jewel was due in around 8am.

 The Aqua Jewel was on time.
-Only a few people got off the ferry but there was no sign of a bus.
+Only a few people disembarked and there was no sign of a bus.
 We hadn’t seen any signs of public transport since we arrived on the island.

-It was clear by now that there wasn’t going to be a bus so we decided to bite the bullet and caught a taxi up to the Chora for 7 euros.
+It was clear by now that there wasn’t going to be a bus so we decided to bite the bullet and catch a taxi up to the Chora for 7 euros.

 It was still quite early and the streets in the Chora were empty and very quiet.
 We took in the views across the valley, up to the mountains and down to the bay.

 Just a little further up we came to a split in the street – one on the left going down and one on the right going up.
-I don’t know what possessed us but we decided to take the path to the left.
-This was not the right way to go!
+I don’t know what on earth possessed us but we decided to take the path to the left.
+In hindsight we can report that although this path will get you to the Kea Lion it isn’t the most direct route.
+Follow the arrow for the most direct route.

 After walking for a while the path became narrower and although swathed in beautiful spring flowers, there were also quite a lot of nettles and thistles.
 I had read that this was a simple straight forward walk of about 1.5km from the chora – not this semi perilous trek over makeshift stone steps.
 (OK so that’s a bit of an exaggeration!)
 It took us past a small holding with chickens, donkeys and a barking dog.